 butter.
 It shows that you’re thinking of them, which is comforting on days they’re feeling extra homesick.

-Make sure your student remembers the essentials: important documents (passport, study abroad paperwork, proof of insurance, visa), medications, their laptop, etc. This site
+Make sure your student remembers the essentials: important documents (passport, study abroad paperwork, proof of insurance, visa), medications, their laptop, etc.

 One of the more important, and often overlooked, things is packing light.
 Things like blankets, pillows and kitchen accessories can be purchased in their new country and donated at the end of their trip.

 These items take up unnecessary space that can be used for souvenirs and clothes for when they return.

 If your student is willing to have you, this is a great opportunity to take an amazing vacation.
 Wait a few months into their study abroad before you go though—this gives them time to learn about their country,